B2B marketing strategy should have an aspect of emotional marketing strategy – after all, B2B buyers are humans too, and humans react to emotion.

 At the end of the day, B2B buyers are also people.
 They have problems that need to be addressed through products, software, etc. That’s really no different from any marketing.

 In B2C marketing, the market is bigger, and depending on the product, individual consumers make purchasing decisions.
 In B2B, we have a smaller group of buyers and several people usually make buying in tandem.

 Why is arousing emotion in B2B marketing strategy important?

 People connect around emotions, Ashley explained.
 That could be fear, happiness or sadness.

 “Empathize with your audience,” she said.
 “Instead of just talking at them.”

-Simple, creative and a bit of a word play but ultimately a call to action.
+Simple, creative, and with a bit of wordplay but ultimately a call to action.

 Why is emotion so hard in B2B marketing strategy?

 Some B2B brands or their leaders have grown up in the age of where businesses do serious marketing.
-That’s okay to an extend, but can also be overdone.
+That’s okay to an extent, but it can also be overdone.
 And hinder brands from standing out.

 Sometimes it’s about lengthy and unnecessary workflows and approval processes.
 Why does this person and this one and that one and five more get to edit every piece of content?
 Do they have any experience in editing?
 Do they know what keywords we are trying to rank for?
 I’ve seen “editors” edit the important stuff out because they are editing for personal preference, too.